 New for the 2021-22 Match Cycle: Supplemental ERAS Application

-Applying to the Match is a process with many steps, and there’s a new one for the 2021-22 cycle: the Supplemental ERAS Application.
-According to the AAMC, this application is “designed to help students share more about themselves and assist program directors in finding applicants that fit their programs’ setting and mission.”
+Applying to the Match is a process with many steps.
+And, there’s a new one for the 2021-22 cycle: the Supplemental ERAS Application.
+Therefore, according to the AAMC, this application is “designed to help students share more about themselves.”
+And, it will also “assist program directors in finding applicants that fit their programs’ setting and mission.”
 Below, we’ll share everything we know about this new application component!

 Do all residency applicants need to complete the new Supplemental ERAS Application?

-Applicants applying to internal medicine (preliminary and categorical), general surgery (categorical), and dermatology during the 2021-22 Match cycle will have the option of submitting the Supplemental ERAS Application.
-On September 1st, 2021, the AAMC will begin sending invitations with personalized links to applicants who save or apply to a program in one of the participating specialties.
+So, applicants applying to participating specialties during the 2021-22 Match cycle will have the option of submitting the Supplemental ERAS Application.
+And, on September 1st, 2021, the AAMC will begin sending invitations.
+So, they will have personalized links for applicants who save or apply to a program in one of the participating specialties.

 Is the new Supplemental ERAS Application required or optional?

-The Supplemental ERAS Application is optional for applicants.
-Beginning in early August, the AAMC will provide a list of residency programs participating in the Supplemental application on their website.
+So, the Supplemental ERAS Application is optional for applicants.
+Beginning in early August, the AAMC will provide a list of participating residency programs.

 What is the timeline for the new Supplemental ERAS Application?